gamache/gamache.github.io/apigateway/index.md

 ## About the Author

-Pete Gamache is Head of Engineering at [Appcues](http://appcues.com), an onboarding and user guides startup with a penchant for minimalist architecture.
+Pete Gamache is Head of Engineering at [Appcues](http://appcues.com), an onboarding and user guides startup that moves fast and fixes things.
 He is a proud API geek and enjoys living in the future.
 [Follow him on Twitter](https://twitter.com/gamache).